wakkihaya/neurotechjp/src/md/en/blog/dr-ikeda-ucsf.md

 In addition, Dr.Ikeda told me that another issue is **how to confirm that C. elegans has consciousness.**

-> There are various proposals for evolutionary approaches to C. elegans, which can explain the complex behavior of C. elegans, but solving the question of whether it can be said to have consciousness is still an issue that we are working on.
+> There are various proposals for evolutionary approaches to C. elegans, which can explain the complex behavior of C. elegans, but solving the question of whether it can be said to have consciousness is still an issue that I'm working on.

 &nbsp;